 * * * SPOILER WARNING * * *

-Rose is my second Sole Survivor, a melee build who became raider overboss in Fallout 4 by level 22.
+Rose is my second Sole Survivor, a melee build who became raider overboss in Fallout 4 at level 22.
 Today, I reached episode 111 of Rose’s journey on my Youtube channel, and a very special bonus video “111 Kisses” tells the story of Granny’s Kiss, her rocket-powered baseball bat.

 For a long time, I focused on Nuka World content, clearing the park, restoring power, grabbing the Quantum X-01 Power Armor, building raider outposts throughout the Commonwealth, and completely ignoring Preston Garvey in Concord.

 But when I eventually made my way to the Institute in episode 78, I knew Rose had some important decisions to make.
 Role-playing is my favorite part of video games.
 As a writer with a vivid imagination — and a psych degree — I love the mental exercise of working out my characters’ motivations, envisioning how they would interact with other characters and react to situations in the game.

 This story is about a crossroads where Rose must weigh the options of Fallout 4‘s main questline from the perspective of a reluctant raider overboss, rather than the heroic ghoul-loving perspective of my first Sole Survivor Fiona, general of the Minutemen.

 What Rose decides here will set the path she follows throughout the rest of the game, and determine the fate of the wasteland.